The Elder Scrolls IV: Oblivion: Gameplay

 Oblivion can be played in either a first- or third-person view, except in the mobile phone version, in which the game can only be played in isometric projection.
 The player may change the level of difficulty at any time, thereby weakening opponents and increasing the chance of success for particular actions.
 The screen constantly presents a heads-up display, which provides information about the character's health, magicka, and fatigue, all of which can be increased by leveling up.
 Health can be restored by spells, potions, or resting; the loss of all health results in death.
 Magicka enables and is depleted by the use of spells; it is rejuvenated naturally over time, but it can be restored similarly to health.
 Fatigue affects the character's effectiveness in combat and general efficiency, and can be alleviated by resting, potions, and spells.

 Throughout the world are a variety of enemies, including standard fantasy monsters such as imps and goblins, and animals such as bears and wolves.
-Enemies become stronger, and weapons and armor more effective as the player levels up.
-This game mechanic of level-scaling was incorporated to maintain a constant and moderate aspect of difficulty.
-However, level-scaling combined with the leveling system has received criticism, as it has the potential to unbalance the game; characters with major skills that increase on an involuntary basis, such as athletics or armor, can find that they level too quickly, making the enemies proportionately harder than intended.
+Enemies become stronger, and looted weapons and armor more effective as the player levels up.
+This game mechanic of level-scaling was incorporated to maintain a constant and moderate aspect of difficulty and progression.
+However, level-scaling combined with the leveling system has received criticism, as it has the potential to unbalance the game; characters with major skills that increase on an involuntary basis, such as athletics or armor, can find that they level too quickly, making the enemies disproportionately harder than intended.